 - For mixes that you wish to heat using above steep methods

 - Storing e-liquids (more than a couple of weeks) above 32 degrees (90 F)

 Alcohol adds sweetness, flavour and even throat hit.
 Think of this as you would when cooking with wine or spirits.
 We want the sweetness and the flavour, but when we cook, we want to burn off the alcohol, yet, retain the flavour.
 The same goes for e-liquids.

-I tend to breathe bottles for up to an hour and maybe up to 3 times, but generally only twice.
+I tend to breathe bottles for up to 2 hours and maybe up to 3 times, but generally only twice.